mohamed-sallam/Awb/README.md

 # Awb
-An open-source cross-platform application to quit electronic devices addiction.
+A free and open-source software to quit digital addiction for Linux distros.